The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: Analysis

 \subsection{Variation with Prompts}

-The previous sections considered differences in the mean and standard deviation of the scores across all the stories under a PoV label.
-We now consider the differences in scores when conditioned by the input \textit{prompt}, i.e, how do the two text generation processes (human and gpt-3.5) vary in their outputs when prompted with the same input context?
+The previous sections examined differences in the mean and standard deviation of portrayal scores across all the stories under a PoV label.
+We now consider the differences in scores when conditioned by the input \textit{prompt}, i.e, how do the two text generation processes (human and GPT-3.5) vary in their outputs when prompted with the same input context?

-We study this by computing \textit{instance-level} differences in the portrayal of the stories generated by each writer group, where each prompt is considered to be an instance.
+We measure this by computing \textit{instance-level} differences in character portrayals scores for the stories generated by each writer group, where each prompt is considered to be an instance.
 The prompt-score is estimated as the mean of the portrayal scores (using \texttt{COMET} attributes) of the stories associated with that prompt.
 In order to keep sample sizes consistent between the two writer groups, we compute the prompt-score for the human subset by sampling two stories at a time, and further averaging this across five sampling runs.
-We then compute the prompt-wise differences in scores between human writings and GPT generations.
-In order to contextualize these differences, we use a human control group: the human-written stories for each prompt are split into two mutually-exclusive subsets, and prompt-wise differences between a human split and GPT generations, and between the two human splits.
+For each prompt, we then compute the difference between the average attribute scores of human stories and GPT generations.
+To contextualize the strength of these differences, we create a human control split: for each prompt, the human-written stories are split into two mutually-exclusive subsets, and instance-level score differences are computed between the two human story subsets (control), and between the human and GPT story subsets.

-\textbf{Results: }In Figure \ref{fig:gpt-human-dist}, we plot the distribution of the instance-level score differences between human-GPT stories.
+\textbf{Results: } Figure \ref{fig:gpt-human-dist} shows the distribution of the instance-level score differences between human-GPT stories.
 The differences follow a normal distribution centered close to 0 for all dimensions, and deviations are equally distributed on both sides of the mean; for valence, dominance, and power, the median difference falls below 0, inline with the results in Figure \ref{fig:comet-best-zdist} that show GPT-generated stories as having a lower mean valence and dominance across all PoV groups (similar results hold for the arousal, appearance, and intellect dimensions).